LappleApple/awesome-leading-and-managing/README.md

 - [Transitioning to Management](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/Transitioning%20to%20Management.md)
 - [The VP Engineering Role](VP-Engineering-Role.md)

-* "If I have seen further, it is by standing on the shoulders of giants." — Sir Isaac Newton <br>
-* "If I have not seen as far, it is because giants were standing on my shoulders." — lots of people, including Leigh Caplan<br>
-* "People need to stop using the phrase 'natural-born leader.'
-No one is a natural born leader." — [Kate Heddleston](https://twitter.com/heddle317)*

 ## Contribute Your Favorites
 Please share/promote your favorite managing and leading resources/go-to's (books, articles, Twitter feeds, videos, etc.) by adding them to this list.
 It's easy: Review our [contributor guidelines](CONTRIBUTING.md) and make a pull request (one per item/entry).